oroinc/documentation/backend/architecture/tech-stack/message-queue.rst

 -  **Message Processor** - Processes the queue messages (i.e. contains a code that should run when a consumer processes a message with the specified topic).
+-  **Message Topic** - A class that contains a topic name (identifier), description, the default priority and message body structure rules.
--  **Message Topic** - An identifier that indicates which message processor should be executed for the message.
+   The topic name indicates which processor should be executed for the message.
 One processor can subscribe to several topics.
-Also, there can be several processes subscribed to the same topic.
 -  **Job** - A message processor can process a message directly or create a job.
 Jobs are created in the db and allow monitoring of the processes status, start and end time, interrupt processes.
 Also, if